RobertsLab/Paper-geoduck-eelgrass-OA/results/README.md

   * **EnvData-Melted-NoOutliers.csv:** Environmental dataframe screened and melted into long form

 ### SRM
-  * **correlation-tests-plots/:** correlation test results and plots between protein growth, environmental data and proteins
+  * **correlation-tests-plots/:** correlation plots between:
+    * Each protein (using 1 peptide, the one with the highest abundance) against each environmental parameter (mean & SD for Temp, DO, pH, salinity)
+    * Each protein against growth
+    * Growth against each environmental parameter
   * **stats/:**: tables with ANOVA results, coefficients of variation (CV) for technical replicates, transitions, and peptides, for various grouping variables (variation within location, within bays)
   * **plots/:** plots of SRM protein results
   * **Master-Data-Joined.csv:** Protein abundances summary statistics merged with sample meta-data, environmental summary statistics